 |The Japan model leading to war, 1914 and 1941: overview of the system.

-Choucri, Nazli, Robert C. North, and Susumu Yamakage.
-2006.
+- Choucri, N., North, R. C., & Yamakage, S. (2006).
 The Challenge of Japan Before World War II and After: A Study of National Growth and Expansion.
-London: Routledge.
+Routledge.

 Recall the properties of the master variables.

-Motivated by Population Dynamics and International Violence, the edited book Multidisciplinary Perspectives on Population and Conflict represents multidisciplinary research work focused on exploring further the relationships between specific population variables, on the one hand, and the manifestations of conflict, on the other, and puts forth some initial observations of the linkage factors that connect demographic conditions to propensities for hostility, escalation, and overt violence.
+Motivated by Population dynamics and international violence (Choucri, 1974), the edited book Multidisciplinary perspectives on population and conflict (Choucri, 1984) represents multidisciplinary research work focused on exploring further the relationships between specific population variables, on the one hand, and the manifestations of conflict, on the other, and puts forth some initial observations of the linkage factors that connect demographic conditions to propensities for hostility, escalation, and overt violence.
 The Preface, written by the Executive Director of the United Nations Fund for Population Activities signals the multidisciplinary nature of this effort.

 Continued investigations into energy politics led to the development of International Petroleum Exchange Model (IPE), a system dynamics model to explore a set of propositions about future price, politics, and market configurations.
 Central to the analyses is the role of strategic vulnerability as a distinct variable that influences and is influenced by interactions among producers and consumers in a changing market.

 This research initiative is distinctive for its adoption early on of system dynamics as the simulation method, rather than econometrics or other simulation approaches.
-Results are presented in a book titled International Energy Futures: Petroleum Prices, Power, and Payments (1981).
+Results are presented in a book titled International energy futures: Petroleum prices, power, and payments (Choucri 1981).

 The book begins with an analysis of the politics of the international petroleum trade.
 Part II is the intellectual core of the book and focuses on the analytical structure of the IPE model and on the simulation results of interactions among key actors.